-We and the DEQ have conducted soil and groundwater sampling relating to the allegations discussed above that has confirmed that the alleged nuclear or radioactive material is confined to the soil in a discrete area of the onsite operations and is not presently believed to be in the groundwater onsite or in any areas offsite.
+To date, soil and groundwater sampling relating to the allegations discussed above has confirmed that the alleged nuclear or radioactive material is confined to the soil in a discrete area of the onsite operations and is not presently believed to be in the groundwater onsite or in any areas offsite.
 The radiological impacts from this discrete area are not believed to present any health risk for offsite exposure.
-With respect to ammonium perchlorate, we have made arrangements to supply affected residents with bottled drinking water and, if needed, with a temporary water supply system, at no cost to the residents.
+With respect to ammonium perchlorate, we have made arrangements to supply affected residents with bottled drinking water and, if needed, with access to temporary public water supply lines, at no cost to the residents.
 We have worked with the City of Duncan and the DEQ to expedite expansion of the city water supply to the relevant areas at our expense.

 The lawsuits described above are at an early stage, and additional lawsuits and proceedings may be brought against us.
 We cannot predict their outcome or the consequences thereof.
-As of March 31, 2012, we had accrued \$32 million related to our initial estimate of response efforts, third-party property damage, and remediation related to the Duncan, Oklahoma matter.
+As of June 30, 2012, we had accrued \$29 million related to our initial estimate of response efforts, third-party property damage, and remediation related to the Duncan, Oklahoma matter.
 We intend to vigorously defend the lawsuits and do not believe that these lawsuits will have a material adverse effect on our liquidity, consolidated results of operations, or consolidated financial condition.

-Additionally, we have subsidiaries that have been named as potentially responsible parties along with other third parties for ten federal and state superfund sites for which we have established reserves.
-As of March 31, 2012, those ten sites accounted for approximately \$6 million of our \$79 million total environmental reserve.
-For any particular federal or state superfund site, since our estimated liability is typically within a range and our accrued liability may be the amount on the low end of that range, our actual liability could eventually be well in excess of the amount accrued.
+Additionally, we have subsidiaries that have been named as potentially responsible parties along with other third parties for 10 federal and state superfund sites for which we have established reserves.
+As of June 30, 2012, those 10 sites accounted for approximately \$6 million of our \$75 million total environmental reserve.
 Despite attempts to resolve these superfund matters, the relevant regulatory agency may at any time bring suit against us for amounts in excess of the amount accrued.
 With respect to some superfund sites, we have been named a potentially responsible party by a regulatory agency; however, in each of those cases, we do not believe we have any material liability.
 We also could be subject to third-party claims with respect to environmental matters for which we have been named as a potentially responsible party.